durianpool/Chia-NFT-Replot/README.md

 # Chia Network - Replot OG Plot with NFT Plot using MADMAX Windows Version

-This script is for replotting an OG plot to a NFT plot.
+This script is for replotting an OG plot to a new NFT plot.
 Executing the script will delete an OG plot and plot a new NFT plot one by one, until OG plot directory do not have any .plot file.
 - Please read README before use.
 - Use at your own risk.